willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### I can't hear any sound in my headset, or sound is playing through my computer

-If your immersive headset doesn’t include built-in headphones, you’ll need to connect headphones to the audio jack on the headset.
+* If your immersive headset doesn’t include built-in headphones, you’ll need to connect headphones to the audio jack on the headset.
 The jack is often located just behind or under the headset visor or lenses.
 Check with your headset manufacturer if you can't find it.

-Some audio headsets have physical buttons to control the volume.
+* Some audio headsets have physical buttons to control the volume.
 If audio isn't working, check to see whether the volume is turned down or muted.

-Windows Mixed Reality is designed to play sound through your immersive headset when the Mixed Reality Portal is running and you have headphones connected to it.
+* Windows Mixed Reality is designed to play sound through your immersive headset when the Mixed Reality Portal is running and you have headphones connected to it.
 When you close the Mixed Reality Portal application or when that app has not been used for 15 minutes, audio will switch to your default Windows playback device.
 You can change this setting in **Settings > Mixed reality > Audio and speech.**

-Other troubleshooting steps:
-* Make sure your audio headset is plugged into the audio jack completely - the Acer headset in particular may require more care to ensure the audio headset is plugged in all the way.
+* Make sure your audio headset is plugged into the audio jack completely.
+The Acer headset in particular may require more care to ensure the audio headset is plugged in all the way.
 * Check that the audio headset/mic is plugged into the headset and not the PC.
 * The Windows Sound Control Panel only shows enabled audio endpoints, not disabled endpoints.
 The headset audio device will be disabled when you're not wearing the headset, so you have to right-click in the sound control panel and choose "Show disabled devices" to see it; the device name is "Realtek USB2.0 Audio".
-Once you do this, you can change the friendly name in the "Properties" page to something you'll recognize more easily.
+Once you do this, you can change the name in the "Properties" page to something you'll recognize more easily.
 You can do this for both the playback and recording tabs.
 * If your audio is not working in Mixed Reality apps (for example, Netflix), this may be caused by a known issue where Windows Mixed Reality is not be automatically updated to match the OS version.
 To fix this issue and get the best Mixed Reality experience, go to **Settings -> Update & Security -> Windows Update -> Check for Updates**.

 ### I'm experiencing sudden volume changes, lost audio, or buzzing

 Some applications, including many of those launched through SteamVR, can lose audio or hang when the audio device changes as you start or stop the Mixed Reality Portal.
 Restart the app after you have opened the Mixed Reality Portal app to correct this.

-When another multimedia USB device (such as a web cam) shares the same USB hub (either external or inside your PC) with the Windows Mixed Reality headset, in rare cases the headset's audio jack/headphones may either have a buzzing sound or no audio at all.
-Plug your headset into a USB port that does not share the same hub as the other device, or disconnect/disable your other USB multimedia device.
+If another multimedia USB device (such as a web cam) shares the same USB hub (either external or inside your PC) with the Windows Mixed Reality headset, the headset's audio jack/headphones may occasionally have a buzzing sound or no audio at all.
+Plug your headset into a USB port that uses a different hub or disconnect/disable your other USB multimedia device.

 In very rare cases, the host PC's USB hub cannot provide enough power to the Windows Mixed Reality headset and you may notice a loud burst of noise from the headphones connected to the headset.
 If this occurs please file a [Feedback Hub](https://docs.microsoft.com/en-us/hololens/hololens-feedback) bug immediately.
 Workarounds that have helped some users include not using extension cables, using a dedicated, external powered USB 3.0 HUB, or trying a different USB port on the PC.